-You can combine segmenting and buddying to create complex patterns very simply.
-Segments and buddying are selected from the Segments Toolbar;: press Segments... on the Main Toolbar.
-The toolbar will remain open to allow you to combine Segments and Buddying; press Enter or click on the toolbar's Close button when you have made your selection.
+Segmenting and buddying allows you to control the way that parameters are fanned to make complex patterns.
+The Segments... button on the main toolbar reflects the current segment/buddying settings of the console.
+To change segment and buddying settings press the Segments... button on the Main Toolbar.
+A Segments and Buddying toolbar will then appear.
+Press Enter or click on the toolbar's Close button when you have made your selection.